-Study career support Support system that focuses on the individual student's development.
-The check with regard to his choice of Bachelor's.
+System of guidance that focuses on the development of the individual student.
+Student coaching check with regard to his choice of Bachelor's.

-Study check advice Advice provided to a prospective student who has participated in the study with respect to his choice of study programme.
-The study check consists of at least two components: a digital questionnaire and a consultation to discuss the results of the questionnaire related to a study programme.
+It stimulates students to reflect on their own development as future practitioners of the profession and to take responsibility for their own with respect to his choice of study programme.
+The study check consists of at least two components: a digital questionnaire and a consultation to discuss the results of the questionnaire